Josh Kaufman (singer): Broadway

-Kaufman sung on Broadway in the show "Home For the Holidays, Live on Broadway" which was presented November 17 to December 30, 2017, at the August Wilson Theatre.
-Other vocal performers included Candice Glover, Bianca Ryan, Peter Hollens and Evynne Hollens.
+Kaufman sang on Broadway in the show "Home For the Holidays, Live on Broadway" which was presented November 17 to December 30, 2017, at the August Wilson Theatre.
+Other vocal performers included Candice Glover, Bianca Ryan, Peter Hollens, and Evynne Hollens.

 Personal life

-Kaufman is married to Jennifer Myer and they have five children as of November 2016.
-They live in Carmel, Indiana (an Indianapolis suburb) where Kaufman sings with his band The New Etiquette.
+Kaufman is married to Jennifer Myer and as of November 2016 they have five children.
+The family live in Carmel, Indiana (a suburb of Indianapolis) where Kaufman sings with The New Etiquette.